 7. Blended to make apple sauce.

-9. Topped with granola for an easy breakfast.
+9. Sprinkle some granola on top of the apples for an easy breakfast.

-Yes, the cornstarch is a thickening agent.
+Yes, cornstarch is a thickening agent.
 You can also use arrowroot powder for the same effect.

 - 5-6 medium/large apples See Note 1

 - 3/4 cup brown sugar light brown, dark brown or both!

 - 1/4 cup of water (or apple juice)